btronquo/bootstrap-4-alpha-LandingPage/README.md

-#BOOTSTRAP 4 - Landing Page
+# BOOTSTRAP 4 - Landing Page

 I created this to test Bootstrap 4 (I already know Bootstrap 3) and, by the way, make myself a new website to introduce me.
-If you have questions, contact-me at b.tronquoy@gmail.com
+You can contact me at b.tronquoy@gmail.com

-##Powered by:
+## Powered by:

 - HTML5
 - [Bootstrap 4 - Alpha](https://v4-alpha.getbootstrap.com)